 In Ohio, some 6.7% of the population, or over 720,000 people, speak a language other than English at home, and over 103,000 report that they do not speak English well or at all.

-Project: LEARN of Medina County served many individuals with our ESL tutoring services in fiscal year 2014-2015.
-Individuals originally from 33 different countries or territories, speaking a multitude of languages, received tutoring services to assist them in acquiring basic English, navigating street signs and grocery stores, or improving English grammar and conversation.
+Currently, Project: LEARN of Medina County serves many individuals with our ESL tutoring services.
+During our last fiscal year, individuals originally from 33 different countries or territories, speaking a multitude of languages, received tutoring services to assist them in acquiring basic English, navigating street signs and grocery stores, or improving English grammar and conversation.
 For more information on our ESL programming, click here.